860–880 Lake Shore Drive: Architectural influence

-When 860 and 880 North Lake Shore Drive were completed, they contrasted with the masonry apartment buildings that dominated Chicago at the time, and few buildings anywhere had a similar design.
+When the towers at 860–880 Lake Shore Drive were completed, they contrasted with the masonry apartment buildings that dominated Chicago at the time, and few buildings anywhere had a similar design.
 After the towers were finished, glass facades became more prevalent across Chicago apartment buildings, while apartments with balconies became less prevalent.
-A myriad of glass-box skyscrapers was also built in the U.S..
-Examples of such towers included the Lever House and Seagram Building in New York, as well as the Sears Tower and John Hancock Center in Chicago.
-The buildings' design became commonplace internationally, and The Wall Street Journal described their use of prefabricated steel-and-glass exteriors as "one of [Mies's] crowning realizations".
+A myriad of glass-box skyscrapers was also built in the U.S. Examples of such towers included the Lever House and Seagram Building in New York, as well as the Sears Tower and John Hancock Center in Chicago.
+Phyllis Lambert, whose father Samuel Bronfman's company had commissioned the Seagram Building, said that she had recommended that Mies design that building after seeing 860–880 Lake Shore Drive.
+Similar designs became commonplace internationally, and The Wall Street Journal described their use of prefabricated steel-and-glass exteriors as "one of [Mies's] crowning realizations".
 Mies's disciples copied elements of the design in projects around the world, though the biographer Detlef Mertins wrote that not all of these projects' facades were so closely related to their superstructures.
 When the buildings became Chicago Landmarks in 1996, the Associated Press noted that "all those other high-rises [in other big cities] look like these two".